 In 1910 the Hope Diamond was shown to an American mining heiress Evalyn Walsh McLean at Cartier’s in Paris.
 To make the sale, Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
 Later it became a pendant on a diamond necklace as we know it today.
 After purchasing the Hope, McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, her husband passed away, and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.

 On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained on the permanent exhibition and left it only four times.

 For many years the weight of the Hope Diamond was reported to be 44.50 carats.
-However, in 1974 it was removed from its setting and found to weight 45.52 carats.
+However, in 1974 it was removed from its setting and found to weigh 45.52 carats.

-The dark greyish-blue gem is classified as type IIb diamond, which is usually phosphorescence.
+The dark grey-blue gem is classified as a Type IIb diamond, which is usually phosphorescence.
 It also glows a strong red colour under ultraviolet light.
 The diamond’s extraordinary colour is caused by the mineral boron.
 While most natural blue diamonds contain tiny particles of boron, usually less than 0.5 parts per million (ppm), the Hope Diamond has as many as 8ppm.